Social housing: Tenants in state and community housing

 Qualifying for social housing

-Who do I apply to, to get on a waiting list for social housing?
+Who do I apply to if I want to get on a waiting list for social housing?

 The Ministry of Social Development (MSD) assesses whether people qualify for subsidised state or community housing – called “social” housing.
 MSD is the government department that deals with benefits and other forms of income support through Work and Income (which is part of MSD) and other MSD units.
 The MSD unit responsible for social housing is sometimes referred to as “Centralised Unit – Housing”.